SAP-samples/hana-ml-py-codejam/prerequisites.md

 There are hardware, software and service prerequisites for participating in this CodeJam.
 The exercises will be shown executing in the [SAP Business Application Studio](https://community.sap.com/topics/business-application-studio) as the development tool.
 However you can also execute them locally on your own tooling such as Microsoft VSCode or using a JupyterLab.

-## Normal Prerequisites (SAP Business Application Studio)
+## SAP Business Application Studio

 ### Hardware

-* If attending an in-person CodeJam, please bring your own laptop.
+* If attending an in-person SAP CodeJam, then bring your own laptop.

 ### Software